algorithmiaio/dev-center/_pages/training-center.md

 title: "Training Center"
 ---

 Algorithmia's learning management system has been deprecated.
-Please see <a href="https://university.datarobot.com" target="_blank" rel="noopener noreferrer">DataRobot University</a> for tutorial-based training content to get you up and running with Algorithmia.

 If you're looking for content related to [platform administration](/developers/administration/admin-panel/admin-panel-overview/), it now lives here on the Developer Center and can be found near the bottom of the left-hand navigation panel.

+For tutorial-based training content to get you up and running with DataRobot, please see <a href="https://university.datarobot.com" target="_blank" rel="noopener noreferrer">DataRobot University</a>.